Softwire/strawberry-fair/frontend/src/pages/forms/enter-the-band-comp.md

     width="640" height="1904" frameborder="0" marginheight="0"
     marginwidth="0">Loading…</iframe>
 ---
-Band Comp heats have happened for this year, and winners from each heat will be on stage at The Junction Thursday 24 August 2021.
-Come along and support your favourite act from:
+Band Comp heats have happened for this year, and winners from each heat will be on stage at The Junction Thursday 28 October 2021.
+Come along and support your favourite act.

+* Shambertans
+* Pink Lemonade
+* Bleed Easy
+* Jenem
+* Strawberry Lace
+* Chloe Lorentzen